sanitaravel/Web_Development_Notes_Repository/Semester 1/CS/CS_Computer_Architecture&Operating_Systems_Part_1.md

 Each medium has distinct properties (e.g., bandwidth, attenuation, noise susceptibility), determining the signal type and transmission method used.

 ### 4. How do we encode binary data on a binary signal?
-Describe an exemplary solution.
+Describe an exemplary solution

 To encode binary data on a binary signal, we map binary values (0 and 1) to **specific signal states**.